-NOVICE: A rider who can ride independently at walk and trot but has limited experience cantering.
-This includes riders who are typically use to riding in an arena and not hacking in open country.
+NOVICE: A rider who can ride independently at walk and trot with limited experience or is developing balance/control with short canters.
+This includes riders who are typically use to riding in an arena and/or western riders.

-INTERMEDIATE: A rider who can ride independently in all paces outwith an arena – Possibly started jumping.
-For riders that usually ride in another style, such as western, then they are capable of rising trot and two point canters in an English saddle.
+INTERMEDIATE: A rider who can ride English style independently in all paces outwith an arena – Possibly started jumping.
+If riders usually ride in another style, such as western, then they must have ridden multiple times in an English saddle - understanding the different aids and being competent with rising trot and cantering in a two point in an English saddle.

-EXPERIENCED: A rider who regularly rides outwith an arena and is independent in all paces with experienced and confident on different horses - possibly done low level competing.
+EXPERIENCED: A rider who can ride English style independent in all paces with experienced and confident on different horses hacking in groups. - possibly done low level competing.

-ADVANCED: A rider who has previously or currently competing at a higher level – such as BE100, BSJA Discovery, Racing, BD Elementary or equivalent.
+ADVANCED: A rider who has previously or currently competing at a higher level in English style – such as BE100, BSJA Discovery, Racing, BD Elementary or equivalent.
 Rider is used to riding a variety of horses.
 Ability to handle a spirited horse in open country.